 And M. Déon is, after all, the expert in matters French.
 We feel, upon consideration, that the idea seems like nothing so much as Common Sense.

 Unfortunately, he also found the distinctly un-French “K” in our name objectionable.
 We were therefore relatively happy to comply with his suggestion to swap it out for a “QUE”, leaving our name for French customers “Breuques”.

 It was on this point, unsurprisingly, that negotiations became fraught over a third issue.
 The French “S” coming directly after a “QUE” in a case like this should of course be silent, and pronouncing it would make a nonsense of the entire discussion, he maintained.

 We explained that our founder’s name was John Brooks, not Brook, but it was possibly this, more than any other issue, over which Monsieur Déon became most animated.

 Even leaving Phonetics to one side, we have always found the “S” a visually important element of our name, so Head of Marketing Andrea Meneghelli argued for the compromise of leaving it in and simply not pronouncing it in France.
 Both sides, he felt, would then be seen to have given some ground on the overall question.
-M. Déon, however, preferred the new spelling, “Breuque”, at least for customers in French speaking territories.
+Monsieur Déon, however, continued to prefer the new spelling, “Breuque”, at least for customers in French speaking territories.